St Giles in the Fields: St Giles in the Fields and "vagabondage"

 St Giles the Hermit is considered the intercessionary saint of beggars and the homeless in the Catholic calendar of saints and from its earliest foundation in the 12th century St Giles in the Fields has been associated with and noted for its connection to vagrancy and homelessness.
 With the abatement of leprosy in England by the mid 16th century the Hospital of St Giles had begun to admit the indigent and the destitute and the sight of homeless in the parish and within the churchyard has been familiar from at least that time.

 In 1585 Queen Elizabeth I issued a proclamation ejecting 'destitute foreigners' from the City of London and many of these drifted to and settled around St Giles in the Fields.
 The church records of the 17th Century talk of 'oppressed tipplers' fined for drinking on the Lords Day and this sad connection continued throughout the 18th century as pictured in the works of Hogarth and also Smollett who refers to 'two tatterdemalions from the purlieus of St Giles and between them both was but one shirt and a pair of breeches'.
-Dispossesed Irish Catholics and penniless Black Loyalists from the American colonies were particularly conspicuous in this period.
+Dispossessed Irish Catholics and penniless Black Loyalists from the American colonies were particularly conspicuous in this period.

 In the 19th century St Giles could still be described by John Timbs in his Curiosities of London as 'a retreat for noisome and squalid outcasts'.
 In 1731 St Giles combined with the St George's church to cooperate in 'a design for employing and relieving their numerous poor'.
 This, the St Giles workhouse, represented the first systematic effort at direct relief of the indigent and homeless in the parish and with its expansion (and the amelioration of the condition of the inmates) over the next 200 years it provided the basis of poor relief in the parish.

 Although the church of St Giles in the Fields still contributes to and works with a number of homeless charities the direct provision for the relief of the poor and the homeless has now passed to the London Borough of Camden.
 The sight of the homeless and the distressed, however, is still familiar within the 'purlieus of St Giles'.